chabanovsky/so_association_tools/server_app/README.md

 4. Install the Apache web server.
 5. [Install mod_wsgi for the apache](http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/).
 6. Use the aapp.conf to setup the Apache.
 Please, take a look at the beggining of the aapp.conf. `ServerName aapp.ru` says that we use *aapp.ru* as the host name.
 You can use any other.
 Do not forget to set up your */etc/hosts* to get it redirected to the localhost if you want to run it on your local machine.

+## What is next

+In order to run the app you need:

+1. Go to the server_app folder.
+2. Execute `python server.py --init_db`
+3. Execute `python server.py --upload_csv`

+Then you will need to go to the site (aapp.ru in my case).
+By default the app requires you to be authorized with Stack Exchange Open Id.
+Because of this it will automatically redirect you to openid.stackexchange.com.